 Pets don’t always like getting their nails cut, nor is it always easy to do.
-It can be tricky – which is why many people prefer to let a professional pet care service like Masterclip do it for you.
+It can be tricky – which is why many people prefer to let a professional do it for you.

-Fortunately, we’re here to help.
-We can get your dog relaxed for the nail trimming.
+I will can your dog relaxed for the nail trimming.
 Afterwards, he or she can walk comfortably again.

-If you are unsure about how to trim your pet’s nails, our groomers will be happy to show you.
+If you are unsure about how to trim your pet’s nails, I’ll be happy to show you.
 Clear nails tend to show the quick as a pink spot inside of the nail.
 Black nails are a little more difficult to trim safely and may need a more experienced eye.

-Of course, if you would feel safer having one of our trained professionals trim or file your pet’s nails for you we would be more than happy to do so.
-Contact us to set up an appointment today at 0456 161 770
+Of course, if you would feel safer having me trim or file your pet’s nails for you I’d be happy to do so.
+Just call for an appointment.